 Making

-To stay true to my goal of a zero waste practice, every sample garment made in Scotland and beyond has been crafted from fabric remnants, sourced at local op-shops and offcuts from old projects.
+To stay true to my goal of a zero waste practice, every sample garment made in Scotland, Switzerland and beyond has and will continue to be crafted from locally sourced fabric remnants and offcuts from old projects, and added to the wardrobes of friends and family.
+With my return to Melbourne I will continue using my trusty Juki Industrial sewing machine and overlocker for all future freelance projects and collaborations.